Skip to Main Content

 "Quotation Marks" allow you to search for an exact phrase: "mental health"

-(Parentheses) allow you to create complex search strings with various clauses within parentheses -- as with a math equation:
+(Parentheses) allow you to create complex search strings with various clauses within parentheses:

 (trauma OR distress) AND (migrants or Refugees) AND Mexico